The Pale Door: Production

 The Pale Door was directed by Aaron B. Koontz, who also co-wrote, and produced the film.
 It marks Koontz's third feature film effort, the first being the 2017 horror film Camera Obscura, the second being Scare Package.
 In May 2019, it was reported that production was underway in Oklahoma.
-Koontz has stated "I love the idea of mixing these two disparate worlds of horror and western, and to do so with the help of Joe and Keith Lansdale, feels like the perfect devil's playground.
+Koontz has stated "I love the idea of mixing these two disparate worlds of horror and western, and to do so with the help of Keith and Joe R. Lansdale, feels like the perfect devil's playground.
 It is 3:10 To Yuma meets The Descent, but doused, and then set on fire with psychological horror.
 Once this gets going, it's relentless."

+Local casting was handled by Freihofer Casting out of Norman, Oklahoma.

 Release

 The Pale Door was released in theaters, VOD and digital HD on August 21, 2020.